pangeo-data/cmr/pangeo/README.md

 ## Context 2: pangeo deployment narrative

 - Someone creates a Kubernetes cluster **KC**, a latent resource of processing power
-  - This is a cloud resource that can be shared by multiple pangeo instances as described below
+  - This is a cloud resource that can be shared by multiple pangeo instances ('deployments') as described below
   - A head node is always on at minimal cost; and then other machines spin up / down based on demand
   - The cluster has capacity rules: For spinning up additional public cloud instances (VMs)
   - When scientists are authenticated onto the system they can start tasks that spin up resources